Be Prepared! Tire Chains or Cables May Be Required in the Parks at Any Time

 National Park Service

 As the famous conservationist John Muir once said, "When we try to pick out anything by itself, we find it hitched to everything else in the Universe."
-Frogs are a very important link in the food chain, or the order that animals feed on other plants and animals.
+Frogs are a very important link in the food chain, or the order in which animals feed upon other plants and animals.
 For example, the sun provides food for grass.
 The grass is eaten by a grasshopper.
 The grasshopper is eaten by a frog.
 The frog is eaten by a snake, and the snake is eaten by a hawk.
-Removing the frog from the food chain, if eaten by trout, limits the food for other animals and disrupts the natural cycle.
+Removing the frog from the food chain, if eaten by trout, limits food for other animals and disrupts the natural cycle.

 National Park Service